Merlot vs Pinot noir - Health impact and Nutrition Comparison

 Constant alcohol consumption causes alcoholism which is alcohol addiction.
 In addition to that, long-term alcohol consumption, including merlot and pinot noir, can cause liver cirrhosis if the consumption is not controlled for a long period with excessive consumption.

 Although wine has multiple benefits, if not consumed in moderation, all these benefits turn into negative effects which cause health problems.

 Alcohol and medication

 It is always recommended not to consume alcohol with any type of medicine.
 The mix of alcohol and medication can cause adverse effects from side effects like drowsiness and nausea.
 The activity of the medication might be increased or decreased.
 It also might cause liver damage due to the increased activity of the liver metabolizing the medication and metabolizing alcohol.

 The most important medications that shouldn't be associated with alcohol are antibiotics, psychiatric medication, and hypertension.

 Red wine consumption with a high fat and high carb meal showed lower insulin spikes in the blood and reduced absorption of fats and glucose.
 However, this doesn't mean that red wine causes weight loss.

-For keto diets, wines like merlot and pinot noir can be consumed due to their low carb levels.
+Wines like merlot and pinot noir can be consumed for keto diets due to their low carb levels.
 Dry wines, in general, can be consumed in keto diets, whereas sweet or semi-sweet wines cannot be.

 Merlot and Pinot noir can be consumed by vegans.